tautaus/learning-note/CPP notes/Template.md

 Note that the parenthesis is requited for the fold expression and init stand for initial value when there is only 1 argument for binary operation.

+## Debug

 ### Substitution Failure Is Not An Error

 When the compiler fails at instantiation, it could silently ignore the failure.
 If in the end, the compiler could not find a match function, it throws a compiler error, which will warn us about the bug.

 Substitution Failure Is Not An Error (SFINAE) is a technique designed for this moment.
 It simplifies the case more than another specialization or overload does.
-By having `std::enable_if_t<std::is_sometype_v<T>, bool>` between the template head and function signature of an existed specialization, the compiler will match the function to <some_type>
+By having `std::enable_if_t<std::is_sometype_v<T>, bool>` between the template head and function signature of an existed specialization, the compiler will match the function to <some_type>.

+### Tag Dispatch

+Like SFINAE, tag dispatch is another solution for instantiation failures.
+We pass a *class tag* into the function (without type declaration).
+For example:

+`function(T t1, T t2, typeA) and function(T t1, T t2, notTypeA)`

+where typeA and notTypeA is declared in the internal namespace.
+The real function `function(T t1, T t2)` calls the internal namespace and checks the type of T to determine which one of typeA and notTypeA will be passed in.